BanuVinay1/Azure-Secure-Infrastructure-Project/README.md

 **Azure Secure Infrastructure – Freelance Client Deployment (2025)**

+> 💼 This engagement was part of a freelance assignment for a startup client seeking to improve its cloud security posture during early production rollout.
+The goal was to build and test foundational infrastructure aligned with real-world operational needs.
 This project involved designing and deploying a secure, production-style Azure environment for a client.
 The scope included identity controls via Microsoft Entra, hardened access policies (JIT, Bastion), multi-tier networking, log analytics via Sentinel, and routing traffic through an Application Gateway.

 **Overview:**